Request a Call

 It’s also worth mentioning electronic medical records (EMR).
 An EMR is a digital patient record from a single provider or clinic.
 The EMR system is designed to store medical information locally and is not intended for distribution outside of an individual’s practice.

-EHR systems VS EMR systems — NIX expertise
+EHR systems VS EMR systems

-Benefits of Electronic Health Records
+Advantages and Disadvantages of Electronic Health Records

-A full-featured EHR goes beyond basic functions, such as clinical notes and documentation, to include more of your practice’s workflows.
+In general, a full-featured EHR goes beyond basic functions, such as clinical notes and documentation, to include more of your practice’s workflows.
 With a full-featured EHR, your practice integrates more easily with other members of the medical community, helping to improve care coordination and its quality, increase patient participation in care, improve efficiency, and save costs.

 1. Access to patient information 24/7.
-EHRs allow health care workers to provide constant access to the right information about patients.
-While there are still some improvements, the transition from paper, with its hard-to-read medical signatures, to digital format, that can be quickly and easily transferred from office to office, is a technological leap forward.
+EHRs allow healthcare workers to provide constant access to the right information about patients.
+While there are still some improvements, the transition from paper—with its hard-to-read medical signatures—to digital format—which can be quickly and easily transferred from office to office—is a technological leap forward.
+As an example, the system holds what‘s normally in a paper chart—problem lists, ICD-10 codes, medication lists, and test results.

 3. Digital records are easy to read.
 Less risk of misunderstandings or errors in critical areas such as diagnostics and medical orders.